percyhanna/super-dark-mode/README.md

 **Note: In order to install an extension into your Aha!
 Develop account, you must be an account administrator.**

-TODO: Fill in a link to your built extension package Install the Super Dark Mode extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=).
+Install the Super Dark Mode extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=https%3A%2F%2Fgithub.com%2Fpercyhanna%2Fsuper-dark-mode%2Freleases%2Fdownload%2Fv0.0.1%2Fpercyhanna.super-dark-mode-v0.0.1.gz).

 ## Working on the extension